-Internal control activities, particularly critical controls, are reviewed annually, using a self-assessment scheme which is mandatory for all entities and supported by a dedicated tool.
-According to entity size, the scheme combines the completion of a questionnaire for all entities and more detailed tests on controls for the larger entities.
+Internal control activities, particularly key controls, are reviewed annually, using a self-assessment scheme which is mandatory for all entities and supported by a dedicated tool.
+The scheme combines the completion of a questionnaire for all entities and more detailed tests on controls for the larger entities.

-The self-assessment scheme addresses questions concerning the internal control environment, critical controls focused on the main Group processes (e.g. Purchasing, Sales, Inventory management, Payroll, Fixed assets, etc.) and their potential implications in accounting and financial terms, as well as control of major risk factors in terms of compliance, business continuity plans, etc. Beyond the register of essential and mandatory critical controls, the scheme is adapted as required in line with developments in terms of risks and the Group's control environment.
+The self-assessment scheme addresses questions concerning the internal control environment, critical controls focused on the main Group processes (e.g. Purchasing, Sales, Inventory management, Payroll, Fixed assets, etc.).
+Beyond the register of essential and mandatory critical controls, the scheme is adapted as required in line with developments in terms of risks and the Group's control environment.